ccbogel/QualCoder/README.md

 ## INSTALLATION

 ### Prerequisites
-You will need to have a python3.7 or newer version installed.
+You will need to have a python3.7 or newer version up to pthin 3.10 installed.
+For the moment do not use python 3.11, as there is an issue to resolve.
 Optional: VLC for audio/video coding. ffmpeg installed for speech to text and waveform image.
 VLC is required, for QualCoder releases 3.1 and lower.

 ### Windows